DUSKFALL Deal Analysis

 Executive Summary

-4 luxury stargazing domes, 6.82-acre cliff parcel, Saugerties NY.
+3 fully-private stargazing domes on a ~7-acre cliff parcel (parcel 1), Saugerties NY.
 Owner-operated STR.
 Phase 1 of a 71-acre entitled assemblage.

 VERDICT: …